 Then, story line number three introduces Miggery Sow, a little girl who has been sold by her father for a hen, who dreams of being a princess despite the fact that she is lazy, homely, and dense.

 All these stories connect as each tries to gain what they most desire.
-The set up is fun to watch and the intereaction between the various characters is both touching and amusing.
+The set up is fun to watch and the interaction between the various characters is both touching and amusing.
 Unfortunately, I felt like the climax was a bit weak and rushed.
 With such a deliberate and careful set up, it was slightly upsetting to see the whole thing suddenly lumped together and then concluded, in my mind, rather clumsily.
-Still, few books can get everything right, and the enjoyment of the rest of the book greatly offsets any disappointment found in the last twenty pages.
+Still, few books can get everything right, and the enjoyment of the rest of The Tale of Despereaux greatly offsets any disappointment found in the last twenty pages.

 The writing style reminded me slightly of Lemony Snickett, with the habit of addressing the reader directly (and some amusing definitions of various words) and that instantly endeared me to the writer, since the Lemony Snickett series entertain me to no end.
 Some of the lines appealed to me no end, particularly this one: “Reader, you must know that an interesting fate (sometimes involving rats, sometimes not) awaits almost everyone, mouse or man, who does not conform.”

-Also, after reading this book and now writing about it, I’m very much in the mood for some soup.
+Also, after reading The Tale of Despereaux book and now writing about it, I’m very much in the mood for some soup.